mgdotdev/libRL/CONTRIBUTING.md

 Docstrings should follow
 [reStructuredText style](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html)
-so that once I have my docstring formatter built I can import the files in similar fashion to the ones already in the library.
+in a similar structure to the docstrings currently present in libRL so to maintain homogeneity in the sphinx website.

 ## PR Submission
 Features should be developed in a branch with a descriptive name and the